-Giving depth to your characters – Subplots help writers flesh out their characters by giving them something more than just the main story arc, which they could easily do without developing their characters much at all.
+- Giving depth to your characters – Subplots help writers flesh out their characters by giving them something more than just the main story arc.

 Examples Of Subplot In Film

-So, in order to understand this term properly, you need to know what are the main characters, how they are related to each other and what is their goal or motive.
+In order to understand a subplot properly, you need to know who the main characters are, how they are related to each other and what their motives are..

 Taken from the Greek word “hypobole” (meaning placing under), subplot refers to a subsidiary plot line that runs parallel to the main plot line of a literary work or film.

 In literature, the narrator has an important role to explore both the plot and sub-plot for readers.

 In films, however, directors have more liberty since they can use various techniques like blending and foreshadowing to make subplots more interesting for viewers.